BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongoose.md

 // call the save() method on a model instance (document) to insert it to the collection paul.save()
 ```

-Or a version with error handling
+---

+# Document with Error Handling

 ```javascript
 paul.save((err, paul) => {